Mozetsu/mozetsu/readme.md

 # Lucas Almeida

 Committed frontend developer passionate about the web industry.
 Studied computer programming in high school, alongside frontend development as a hobby, after getting in touch with the JavaScript ecosystem.
 Eager to learn as I'm always trying to improve - both as a person, and as a professional.
-When I'm not coding, I tend to enjoy a good Spotify playlist and, sometimes, love watching the sunset by the beach
+When I'm not coding, I tend to enjoy a good Spotify playlist and, sometimes, love watching the sunset by the beach.

 Let's connect: